shadow-1310/obsedian_notes/40-Combinations Sum-II.md

 #### mistakes
 - don't forget to return res
 - don't try to use for loop here. use dual decision at each node concept
+- there are to way to do mistake here
+	- consider all the duplicate number in all calls
+	- donot use the duplicates in any call
+- instead use duplicate in left call and skip them in right call
+	- left call is including the current index
+	- right call is excluding the current index
 #### code snippet
 ```python